AleBL/magic-the-gathering-search/README.md

 ## About

-This application utilizes [ViteJS](https://vitejs.dev) for building and serving your (Vue powered) front-end process, it provides Hot Reloads (HMR) to make development fast and easy.
+This application utilizes [ViteJS](https://vitejs.dev) for building and serving your front-end process, it provides Hot Reloads (HMR) to make development fast and easy.

 Building the Electron (main) process is done with [Electron Builder](https://www.electron.build/), which makes this application easily distributable and supports cross-platform compilation.